 On the other hand, when a negative voltage is applied to the copper electrode side, the copper atoms forming the crosslinks are recovered on the copper electrode side and transition to a high resistance state.
 NanoBridge can be rewritten repeatedly and does not require power to maintain the on / off state (nonvolatile).
-The life of the number of rewrites is about 1,000, which is considered to be sufficient for FPGA wiring program applications.
-It also has high radiation resistance.
+The write-endurance is about 1,000 times, which is considered to be sufficient for FPGA wiring program applications.
+It also has high radiation-tolerance.

 28nm generation NB-FPGA SoC under development

-The need for AI processing in Edge / IoT terminals is increasing, and a 28nm generation SoC chip that performs CNN inference processing in Edge / IoT terminals is under development in the NEDO project.
+In order to meet AI processing demands at Edge / IoT teaminals, and a 28nm generation SoC chip that performs CNN inference processing in Edge / IoT terminals is under development in the NEDO project.
 CNN inference accelerators using FGPA can obtain higher power efficiency than CPU and GPU.

 CNN accelerators using FPGAs require FPGAs of 100k LUT (Look-Up Table: programmable logic gate) or higher.
 The SoC chips under development are (1) CNN-Accelerator (using NB-FPGA block with 171k LUT), (2) RISC-V CPU, (3) Code ROM (using NB memory), (4) SRAM, (5) IO / SPI / USB / Ethernet, etc. are integrated.